 "Lord, save me from these horrible remakes."

 Both films are based on the autobiographical books of Henri Charriere, a French safecracker who was framed (he claimed) in 1931 for the murder of a Parisian pimp and sentenced to life in the penal colony of French Guiana in South America.
 Nicknamed “Papillon” for his butterfly tattoo, Charriere befriends a fellow inmate named Louis Dega on their way to the colony.
 Dega is a rich counterfeiter who agrees to bankroll Papillon’s escape attempts in return for protection.
-Both films tell the same basic story of Charriere’s attempts to escape, though the longer original goes into a bit more detail, and take the same basic liberties in trying to compress Charriere’s story into a feature-length film.
+Both films tell the same basic story of Charriere’s attempts to escape, though the longer original goes into a bit more detail, and takes the same basic liberties in trying to compress Charriere’s story into a feature-length film.
 The liberties that Charriere took with his own story are a little harder to pin down.

 The thing that most directly strikes you when watching these movies is that 2018’s Papillon (Charlie Hunnam) can’t carry the jock of 1973’s Papillon (Steve McQueen).
 And while it’s true that few actors in history have been able to carry Steve McQueen’s jock, Charlie Hunnam proves himself to be particularly unworthy.
 He’s not helped by the 2018 version’s bizarre creative choice to keep Papillon in almost pristine physical condition.
 McQueen ends the original movie looking like he’s been through hell and back several times.
 Hunnam finishes the remake looking like he just got back from a day spa.
 With all the advances in makeup and special effects, it is truly inexplicable why Hunnam sails through the 2018 film like a male model strutting down a catwalk.

 It's like the director said "Guys?
 I want to see how many different ways you can wear these caps."